 Walker added, “For us, the most important reason why Cave Creek is specialised more so than others, is that we are able to diagnose some of the more complicated problems with the diagnostic tools we have, including nuclear scintigraphy (bone scan) and dynamic endoscopy, in addition to the standing MRI and others”.

 Combining knowledge and expertise:

-Dr. Vidal stressed the importance of combining the knowledge of equine sports medicine with the familiarity and expertise in acquiring MRI images, and use of MRI technology, as a crucial modality to provide better outcomes for horse owners.
+Dr Vidal stressed the importance of combining the knowledge of equine sports medicine with the familiarity and expertise in acquiring MRI images, and the use of MRI technology, as a crucial modality to provide better outcomes for horse owners.

 “It is very important for a sports medicine practice to have solid, high-quality imaging.
 Cave Creek Equine has been a leader in MRI imaging for many years throughout the valley.
 Now, with the addition of the Hallmarq standing MRI, the quality of the standing images that we’ve produced since Lea joined the team are in line with the exceptional quality of the other imaging we currently offer.
 The exceptional image quality produced by our practice has been recognized by the radiology community which routinely review and interpret our MRI images.”

 Walker states, “Hallmarq’s Standing MRI provides us with a unique modality which benefits both the practice and the horse owner and most importantly, the horse.”

 - MRI can show problems that are not visible with any other imaging method and is highly valuable at detecting injuries at an earlier stage.

 - Standing MRI only requires the patient to have very light sedation, there is no anaesthesia required.
 This reduces risk of injury and in certain cases may make it easier for a client to say “yes” than to the conventional ‘down’ MRI, which Cave Creek Equine has been using for years.

 - MRI involves no radiation, unlike CT, bone scan or radiography.